About

 We devise a method that enables model-based RL on long-horizon, sparse-reward tasks, allowing us to learn with 5x less samples.

-- Human Data Augmentation, advised by Prof. Stefanos Nikolaidis, 2022
+- Human Data Augmentation for Human-Robot Collaboration, advised by Prof. Stefanos Nikolaidis, 2022

 - Unsupervised Exploration with Episodic Memory, advised by Siyuan Li and Prof. Chongjie Zhang, 2021